gvwilson/sensibleadventures/nardica/nardica.md

 in an underground lab being experimented on by someone named Norman whose only friend was a malicious bot with a squeaky wheel.

-Lights danced across the tech in Wales' temple.
+She opened her mouth to tell Wales and Aunt Naggie about her dream, but the words wouldn't come.
+It was as if someone had pressed pause in her head: she knew exactly what she wanted to say, but somehow she couldn't form the words.
+She tried again---nothing, nothing except the feeling of something cold tightening around her neck.

+Neither of the adults noticed her eyes widen as she remembered the moment in her dream when she had felt the same thing.
+Before she could think of anything else to try, lights danced across the tech in Wales' temple.
 "The *Bengal*'s surveillance is coming back online," he said quietly, pressing a finger to his lips.

 Iffy nodded again.
 There could be no more discussion.
 "Lemme know if there's anythin' I can do t' help with repairs," she said.